salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 <img src="../app/src/images/screenshots/Step-3.1.png">

-During step 3, Salesforce data schema is retrieved to show the NPSP data model.
-An NPO organization can have standard objects, core NPSP objects as well as custom objects.
-The retrieved schema is used to show the list of objects to the NPO user to be included or excluded as desired.
+During step 3, Salesforce data schema is retrieved to show the Amp Impact data model.
+An Amp Impact organization can have Amp Impact objects, standard objects, core NPSP objects as well as custom objects.
+The retrieved schema is used to show the list of objects to the Amp Impact user to be included or excluded as desired.

 <img src="../app/src/images/screenshots/Step-3.2.png"> <img src="../app/src/images/screenshots/Step-3.3.png">

-In Step 3, the NPO User can click on default options to setup the datalake and periodic data import.
-A typical NPO User is expected to click on all default options to proceed to Step 4.
-However, an advanced NPO User can customize the objects and fields to be included or excluded in the data import.
+In Step 3, the Amp Impact User can click on default options to setup the datalake and periodic data import.
+A typical Amp Impact User is expected to click on all default options to proceed to Step 4.
+However, an advanced Amp Impact User can customize the objects and fields to be included or excluded in the data import.
 The image on the left below shows a custom object being added for import and the image on the right, shows fields being excluded from the Account object.

 <img src="../app/src/images/screenshots/Step-3.4.png"> <img src="../app/src/images/screenshots/Step-3.5.png">

 A default monthly sync is recommended.
 However, the user can select a weekly or even a daily sync and choose the date and the time of the sync.
-Note that we don't recommend a daily sync option for a large NPO Organization as this could incur additional costs.
+Note that we don't recommend a daily sync option for a large Amp Impact Organization as this could incur additional costs.

 ### Step 4